-Many Master's students are surprised to find that for a number of industries, recruiting for internships begins early in the fall semester.
+Many master's students are surprised to find that for a number of industries, such as consulting, finance, and tech, recruiting for internships begins early in the fall semester.
 Because this happens so soon after you arrive, we want to provide you with information and resources to help you prepare for your search before you arrive on campus.

 It is important that you know what type of internship opportunities you are looking for.